aces/Loris-MRI/docs/02-Install.md

  * `Modalities on which to run the defacing pipeline`: list of modalities/scan types on which the defacing algorithm should be run; typically any scan showing the face of the candidate
+ * `Name of the Python MRI config file`: name of the python-based MRI config file to use when running the Python insertion scripts (typically `database_config.py`)

+Under the `MINC to BIDS Converter Tool Options` section:
+ * `BIDS Dataset Authors`: list of authors that should be used when generating the dataset_description.json BIDS file
+ * `BIDS Dataset Acknowledgments`: string with acknowledgment information to be used when generating the dataset_description.json BIDS file
+ * `BIDS Dataset README`: content of the BIDS README file to be generated by `minc_to_bids_converter.pl`
+ * `BIDS Validation options to ignore`: series of number referring to validation error checks to be ignored when running the BIDS validator on the generated BIDS dataset

 ### 2.2.2 LORIS